marcogrecopriolo/guglielmo/README.md

 The executable is created either with qmake or cmake.

+Make sure that you have all the packages installed that the appliction needs.
+On Debian, using Qt5, these are

+qtbase5-dev
+qtmultimedia5-dev
+qt5-image-formats-plugins
+libqt5multimedia5-plugins
+libqt5svg5-dev
+libqwt-qt5-dev
+libfaad-dev
+libsndfile1-dev
+libfftw3-dev
+libsamplerate-dev
+portaudio19-dev
+libmpris-qt5-dev

+Qt6 is supported.
+(Working out the correct packages for the user's Qt and distribution combination is left as an exercise for the reader).

 Using qmake, modify guglielmo.pro and comment out the devices you don't wish to include in the build.

-Run qmake (or qmake-qt5, depending on the qt5 installation), then make, and you'll find the executable in the bin directory appropriate for your port (eg linux-bin).
+Run qmake (or qmake-qt5, or..., depending on the Qt installation), then make, and you'll find the executable in the bin directory appropriate for your port (eg linux-bin).

 For cmake: